mythril-forge/homebrew-spells/spells/level-1/mage-armor.md

 ---

 ## Description
 You touch a willing creature who isn't wearing armor, and a protective magical force surrounds it until the spell ends.
-The target's base AC becomes 12 + its Dexterity modifier.
+The target's base AC becomes `12 + your Dexterity modifier`.
 The spell ends if the target dons armor or if you dismiss the spell as an action.

 ---